Bathtub foul smell

 Plumbing

-The answer to 'bathtub foul smell' is that it is typically caused by a buildup of hair, soap scum, or other debris in the drain.
-This can lead to stagnant water and bacterial growth, resulting in an unpleasant odor.
-Common symptoms include a strong, sewage-like smell coming from the bathtub drain.
+The answer to 'bathtub foul smell' is that a foul odor in the bathtub is often caused by a buildup of hair, soap scum, and organic matter in the drain.
+This can lead to bacterial growth and the release of unpleasant smells.
+Common symptoms include a persistent, unpleasant odor coming from the bathtub drain.

 Step-by-Step Guide